mbernste/mbernste.github.io/_posts/2023-10-17-transformers.md

 The idea of attention when performing sequence-to-sequence mapping is that when we consider the output vector associated with a given token, we intuitively want the model to pay greater "attention" to some input tokens and less attention to others ("attention" used here in the colloquial sense).

-For example, let's say we are generating output vectors for input vectors associated with the following sentence: "I really like sushi because it makes me happy."
+For example, let's say we are generating output vectors for input vectors associated with the following sentence: "I like sushi because it makes me happy."
 Let us consider the case in which we are generating the output token for "delicious".
 Intuitively, we know that "delicious" is referring to "sushi".
 It makes sense that when the model is generating the output token for "delicous" it should consider the word "sushi" more heavily, than say, "because".
 The word "delicious" is referring directly to "sushi" whereas "because" is a conjunction playing a more complicated role in the sentence joining multiple ideas together.
 This is depicted in the schematic below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/transformer_attention_sushi_example1.png" alt="drawing" width="600"/></center>